 - Saddleback talks about groups all year long.
 While there may be certain weeks where group life gets even more attention (early fall as they launch their annual church-wide campaign, first of the year to catch people who have just made commitments at a Christmas Eve service or want to start the new year fresh, just after Easter for the same reason), they talk about the importance of being in a group every weekend.

-- It doesn’t matter who’s preaching (Rick Warren, Doug Fields, Tom Holladay, etc.), they talk about groups every weekend.
+- It doesn’t matter who’s preaching (Rick Warren, Tom Holladay, etc.), they talk about groups every weekend.
 They talk about the power of group life and they mention their own group.

 - It doesn’t matter what message series they’re in, they talk about being in a group every weekend.
 For example, during a 2007 message series on recovery they featured a different testimony each week on the power of being in a group (Celebrate Recovery, Divorce Care, Grief Care, etc.).

 - They have systematically made it easier to start new groups.
 “If you have a heart for unconnected people, are willing to open your home for 6 weeks, serve a few refreshments, and tell a few friends…you can be a host.”
+In 2014 they began saying, “If you have a couple friends, you could host a group.”
 This is a huge point because they’ve recognized that there will be problems, they acknowledge going in that not all of them will make it, and yet they are committed to helping as many begin as possible because they know that every host is the best person to reach certain people.
+See also, Saddleback Changed the Church-Wide Campaign Game…Again.

 - They have systematically lowered the bar in terms of who can lead a group.
 If you’re inviting your own friends and neighbors, why should you have to be Jesus Jr.?
 They’ve provided great next steps for new hosts designed to help them get started and grow in Christ, but they’re not waiting until they have it all together.